Stifel Nicolaus Cuts Workiva (NYSE:WK) Price Target to $85.00

-Workiva (NYSE:WK – Free Report) had its target price reduced by Stifel Nicolaus from $92.00 to $85.00 in a report published on Wednesday morning, Benzinga reports.
-They currently have a hold rating on the software maker’s stock.
+Workiva (NYSE:WK – Free Report) had its price objective lowered by Stifel Nicolaus from $92.00 to $85.00 in a research report released on Wednesday, Benzinga reports.
+The brokerage currently has a hold rating on the software maker’s stock.

-In other Workiva news, CFO Jill Klindt sold 2,931 shares of Workiva stock in a transaction on Monday, December 11th.
-The shares were sold at an average price of $95.20, for a total value of $279,031.20.
-Following the sale, the chief financial officer now directly owns 80,197 shares in the company, valued at approximately $7,634,754.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, CFO Jill Klindt sold 2,931 shares of the business’s stock in a transaction dated Monday, December 11th.
+In other news, EVP Michael D. Hawkins sold 11,439 shares of the firm’s stock in a transaction on Friday, February 2nd.
+The shares were sold at an average price of $93.62, for a total transaction of $1,070,919.18.
+Following the completion of the transaction, the executive vice president now owns 62,453 shares of the company’s stock, valued at $5,846,849.86.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, EVP Michael D. Hawkins sold 11,439 shares of the firm’s stock in a transaction on Friday, February 2nd.
+The shares were sold at an average price of $93.62, for a total transaction of $1,070,919.18.
+Following the completion of the transaction, the executive vice president now owns 62,453 shares of the company’s stock, valued at $5,846,849.86.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Jill Klindt sold 2,931 shares of the firm’s stock in a transaction on Monday, December 11th.
 The shares were sold at an average price of $95.20, for a total transaction of $279,031.20.
-Following the transaction, the chief financial officer now directly owns 80,197 shares in the company, valued at approximately $7,634,754.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Michael D. Hawkins sold 11,439 shares of the business’s stock in a transaction dated Friday, February 2nd.
-The stock was sold at an average price of $93.62, for a total transaction of $1,070,919.18.
-Following the transaction, the executive vice president now owns 62,453 shares in the company, valued at $5,846,849.86.
+Following the transaction, the chief financial officer now directly owns 80,197 shares of the company’s stock, valued at approximately $7,634,754.40.
 The disclosure for this sale can be found here.
-Company insiders own 5.71% of the company’s stock.
+Insiders own 5.71% of the company’s stock.

 Workiva Inc, together with its subsidiaries, provides cloud-based compliance and regulatory reporting solutions worldwide.
 The company offers Workiva platform that offers controlled collaboration, data linking, data integrations, granular permissions, process management, and full audit trail services; and provides tools that enables customers to connect data from enterprise resource planning, human capital management, and customer relationship management systems, as well as from other third-party cloud and on-premise applications.